Home » Wrapping Paper Wreath

 rolls of wrapping paper

 There are many different types of holiday wrapping paper to choose from.
 You can find wrapping paper that is specifically designed for Christmas, Hanukkah, or any other holiday.
-You can also find some that is more general and can be used for any type of gift.

-When you are choosing holiday wrapping paper for this project, there are a few things to keep in mind.
-First, think about the colors that you want to use.
 Many people like to use traditional holiday colors, such as red and green for Christmas, or blue and white for Hanukkah.

 Remember, this paper will be rolled up, so it will look TOTALLY different.
 Even though you may not be able to see the actual design, you will be able to see the colors.
-I really like using contrasting patterns and colors.

 And the price of the wrapping paper!
 Go with the cheap stuff.
 Go for one of the multi-packs. you’ll have plenty leftover to wrap your gifts.